torvalds/linux/Documentation/media/uapi/v4l/pixfmt-srggb12.rst

 and n/2 blue or red samples, with alternating red and blue rows.
 Bytes are stored in memory in little endian order.
 They are conventionally described as GRGR...
 BGBG..., RGRG...
-GBGB..., etc. Below is an example of one of these formats
+GBGB..., etc. Below is an example of one of these formats:

 **Byte Order.**
-Each cell is one byte, high 4 bits in high bytes are 0.
+Each cell is one byte, the 4 most significant bits in the high bytes are 0.